 Crypto and blockchain: the foundation of a new financial system

-Today, Bitcoin and its various derivatives are traded both on cryptocurrency exchanges and on major institutional platforms.
-For instance, the Chicago Mercantile Exchange (CME), the world's major diverse derivatives marketplace, offers Bitcoin futures trading product along with oil, gold, wheat and other futures.
-SIX, a leading Swiss stock exchange, also launched Bitcoin and Ether exchange traded products (ETPs).
-And ICSE, the company which is operating NYSE, launched a platform for trading Bitcoin futures called Bakkt.
+Today, bitcoin and its various derivatives are traded both on cryptocurrency exchanges and major institutional platforms.
+For example, the Chicago Mercantile Exchange, the world’s largest diverse derivatives marketplace, offers bitcoin futures.
+The product trades along with oil, gold, wheat and other futures.
+SIX, a leading Swiss stock exchange, also launched bitcoin and ethereum exchange-traded products (ETPs).
+And ICSE, the company which operates the New York Stock Exchange, launched a platform for trading bitcoin futures called Bakkt.

 Dubai and Venezuela issued their own digital currencies, emCash and Petro.
-China is already working on creating its own yuan-pegged central bank digital currency, or CBDC, in 2020.
+China is readying the roll-out of its own yuan-pegged, central bank digital currency, or CBDC.
 Other countries are considering the possibility of launching their own CBDCs.
-Here’s the list of governments that have announced such plans: the United Kingdom, Switzerland, Sweden, Norway, Denmark, Spain, the Netherlands, Germany, Lithuania, Israel, Iran, South Korea, Japan, Thailand, Singapore, India, Canada, South Africa, Australia, New Zealand, Uruguay, Marshall Islands and the Bahamas.
+The following governments have announced such plans so far: the UK, Switzerland, Sweden, Norway, Denmark, Spain, the Netherlands, Germany, Lithuania, Israel, Iran, South Korea, Japan, Thailand, Singapore, India, Canada, South Africa, Australia, New Zealand, Uruguay, Marshall Islands and the Bahamas.

 Crypto regulations have been introduced in almost all jurisdictions across the world.
-Digital currencies are partly regulated in the EU, the US and Japan.
+Digital currencies are partly regulated in the European Union, the US and Japan.
 Full regulation was introduced in Switzerland, Belarus, and Estonia.
 Russia and Ukraine are in the process of developing such legislation, while India, Ecuador, and Brazil have completely banned crypto.
 In 2021, El Salvador gave bitcoin legal tender status.

 To sum up, the crypto industry has become a phenomenon that is hard to ignore.
 Let’s now turn to the main questions that are related to this new area of finance: